-Additional information about the Regional Student Program may be obtained from the dean of learning and student development at QVCC or from the New England Board of Higher Education, 45 Temple Place, Boston, MA 02111, (617) 357-9620.
+Additional information about the Regional Student Program may be obtained from the Admissions Office at QVCC or from the New England Board of Higher Education, 45 Temple Place, Boston, MA 02111, (617) 357-9620.

 International Student Admission

 The College is not currently accepting international student admissions.
 It is recommended that interested international students apply to other Connecticut Community Colleges.